peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - wollen
 - Yacht, die

-## Off-by-two
+## Identical apart from two characters

-German words that can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word (ignoring the articles), and also largely have the same meaning.
+German words that can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word (or vice versa, ignoring the articles), and that also largely have the same meaning.

 - Antwort, die
 - Baum, der